operativeit/nova-feedback-field/README.md

 - [Nova Rating Field](https://github.com/operativeit/nova-rating-field) - A Star rating field to use in your Laravel Nova apps.
 - [Nova Input Group](https://github.com/operativeit/nova-input-group) - A Laravel Nova4 text field formatted as input group

-Take a look on our Github repositories as we have a lot of forked nova components with fixes that are still not merge into main owner branch.
+Take a look to our Github repositories as we have a lot of forked nova components with fixes that are still not merge into main owner branch.

 ## License